img-0

 Not really.
 Most safaris involve driving and optional short walks.
 Just don’t choose the type of safari camp where walking is the only way.
 There are not many of those, but they do exist.
 As long as you can climb in and out of a safari truck you’ll be fine.

 Depends where you’re going.
-Kruger has tarmac roads and very bumpy dirt tracks and everywhere in between.
+Kruger has tarmac roads and very bumpy dirt tracks and everything in between.
 Private game reserves generally have bumpy tracks, but vehicles are equipped for comfort and safety.
 Guides will do their utmost not to launch you from your seat into a nearby water hole.
 They will succeed at this.
 Bring a cushion or travel pillow if needed.

 Mostly yes in Kruger Park and the other national parks.
 There are plenty of rest camps and picnic sites with toilet facilities.
 My advice: use them at every opportunity if you don’t want to have to ask a guide to keep watch while you squat behind a bush.
 In private game reserves there are fewer facilities while on the drive, but you don’t stay away as long.